voicera/tester/README.md

 Lightweight test utilities to use with Go's testing package.

 ## Features
-* Assertions that make testss easier to read, write, and debug
+* Assertions that make tests easier to read, write, and debug
 * Streamlined data providers for data-driven testing (DDT)
 * Test hooks' hygiene check

 ## Motivations
-Most tests follow the same pattern: set up, invoke the unit under test, assert, then clean up (if need be); said pattern encourages code reuse and consistency.
+Testing is an integral part of Go; the language provides strong and opinionated support for testing.
+However, developers who moved from languages like C#, Java, and Python miss the convenience of test utilities like assertions and data providers for data-driven tests.
+That's why we started Tester: lightweight test utilities to use with Go's testing package.

-By using test utilities, you can spend more time thinking about test stratigies and less time typing boilerplate code.
+Most tests follow the same pattern: set up, invoke the unit under test, assert, then clean up (if need be); said pattern encourages test code reuse and consistency.
+By using test utilities, you can spend more time thinking about test strategies and less time typing boilerplate code.

 ## Quick Start
 Get the latest version (`go get -u github.com/workfit/tester`) then test away: